Saint-Louis, Senegal: History

+Founding

 A Wolof settlement at what is now known as Guet Ndar dates from around 1450 and was a meeting and departure point for Muslim pilgrims traveling to Mecca in Arabia.
 Portuguese, Dutch, and English traders visited the area over the next two centuries but the first nearby colonial fortification was erected by the French in 1638 on Bocos Island, about 25 km away.

 Repeated flooding prompted the removal of the fort to the island known to locals as Ndar in 1659.
 The island was uninhabited at the time, supposedly because the local people believed it to be haunted by spirits.
 The Diagne of Sor, the local leader, permitted French settlement on the island for annual payments of "three pieces of blue cloth, a measure of scarlet cloth, seven long iron bars, and 10 pints of eau de vie."

+Colonial capital

 The fortification permitted its factory to command foreign trade along the Senegal River.
-Slaves, hides, beeswax, ambergris and, later, gum arabic were exported.
+Slaves, gold, hides, beeswax, ambergris and, later, gum arabic were exported.
 During the Seven Years' War, British forces captured Senegal in 1758.
 In February 1779, French forces recaptured Saint-Louis.
 In the late 18th century, Saint-Louis had about 5,000 inhabitants, not counting an indeterminate number of slaves in transit.

 Between 1659 and 1779, nine chartered companies succeeded one another in administering Saint-Louis.
 As in Gorée, a Franco-African Creole, or Métis, merchant community characterized by the famous "signares", or bourgeois women entrepreneurs, grew up in Saint-Louis during the 17th and 18th centuries.
 The Métis were important to the economic, social, cultural and political life of the city.
 They created a distinctive urban culture characterized by public displays of elegance, refined entertainment and popular festivities.
 They controlled most of the up-country river trade and they financed the principal Catholic institutions.
 A Métis mayor was first designated by the Governor in 1778.
 Civic franchise was further consolidated in 1872, when Saint-Louis became a French "commune".

-Wreckage of the Medusa: La Méduse was a French naval frigate that boasted 40 guns and fought in the Napoleonic Wars of the early 19th century.
-Remarkably, the ship survived these maritime battles only to crash on a sandbank in 1816 during the reestablishment of the French colony after the British handover.
-A shortage of lifeboats sent sailors scrambling to build a raft.
-Only 10 of approximately 150 people who boarded the raft lived through this catastrophe.
-Shortly thereafter, Géricault drew his inspiration from the accounts of two survivors.